Signing the Constitution on September 17, 1787 at Independence Hall in Philadelphia. (How many Founding Fathers can you find?)

 And everyone saw that if the Electoral College chose the president the president could maintain his independence from Congress and be a check on Congress from becoming too powerful and tyrannical.

-All of the factions at the convention got some of what they wanted.
-On September 6 they approved the Electoral College to choose the president by a vote of 10 states to 1.
+All of the factions at the convention got some of what they wanted in the Electoral College (Except James Wilson of Pennsylvania who wanted the president to be elected by the people or at least have the Electors in the Electoral College chosen by the people and Alexander Hamilton who wanted the President to be elected for life like a king.)
+So on September 6 the convention approved the Electoral College to choose the president by a vote of 10 states to 1.

 On September 17 the final version of the Constitution was signed by 39 delegates.
-These three delegates refused to sign because they thought the new Constitution made the federal government too powerful over their states or it lacked a Bill of Rights.
-There were three other delegates that didn’t like the Constitution and left early.
+These three delegates attending refused to sign because they thought the new Constitution made the federal government too powerful over their states or it lacked a Bill of Rights.
+(There were five other delegates that also didn’t like the Constitution and didn’t sign but they had already left the convention before September 17.)

 1. George Mason of Virginia (Wealthy plantation owner and author of the Virginia Declaration of Rights of 1776.)
 He later was a major player in getting the Bill of Rights added to the Constitution.